-All meals you take are included in the charge.
-This way we pay for the food and cooks whose responsibility it is to organize the catering in accordance with their experience and skills.
+All meals you take are covered by your financial contribition.
+It helps us pay for the food and cooks whose responsibility it is to organise the catering in accordance with their experience and skills.
 The standard of catering is high.
 The Spanish cooks at both the Caravaca "Ascruz" Residential School and the Dolores de Pacheco Civic Centre are of the highest calibre.